Cbyernus/SteamVR/Local-Driver-Registration.md

 ## Issues to Watch Out For:

-* Openvr makes no guarantees if the same driver is registered more than once.
-For example, if an old version of a driver and a new version of a driver are installed to different locations on a system, there is no guarantee around which one will be used at runtime.
-This can lead to problems where one of the drivers is being automatically updated (for example, by Steam), but he old driver is the one actually used at runtime.
+* Registering the same driver more than once results in undefined behavior.
+For example, if an old version of a driver and a new version of a driver are installed to different locations on a system, there is no guarantee which one will be used at runtime.
+This can lead to problems where one of the drivers is being automatically updated (for example, by Steam), but the other driver is the one actually used at runtime.

 * To avoid double-registration issues, be sure to check if your driver is already registered when your installer runs.
 Always use the `finddriver` command to query for your driver (and other known conflicting drivers) before calling `adddriver`.